b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

  `jl round(stdBeerVol, digits=2)` [mL]).
 The lowest value measured was `jl minimum(beerVolumes)` [mL], the highest value measured was `jl maximum(beerVolumes)` [mL].
-Still, it seems that there is less beer per bottle than expected but is it enough to draw a conclusion that the real mean in the population of our 1'000 bottles is ≈ `jl round(meanBeerVol, digits=0)` [mL] and not 500 [mL] as it should be?
+Still, it seems that there is less beer per bottle than expected, but is it enough to draw a conclusion that the real mean in the population of our 1'000 bottles is ≈ `jl round(meanBeerVol, digits=0)` [mL] and not 500 [mL] as it should be?
 Let's try to test that using what we already know about the normal distribution (see @sec:statistics_normal_distribution), the